BIRSBiointegration/Hackathon/README.md

 Welcome to our repository to prepare for our upcoming workshop *Mathematical Frameworks for Integrative Analysis of Emerging Biological Data Type* **June 14- 19, 2020 in Banff, Canada**.

-More details about the workshop are [here](https://www.birs.ca/events/2020/5-day-workshops/20w5197) from the BIRS event page.
+More details about the workshop can be found in [here](https://www.birs.ca/events/2020/5-day-workshops/20w5197) from the BIRS event page.

 # Organisers
 - [Aedin Culhane](https://www.hsph.harvard.edu/aedin-culhane/) (Harvard TH Chan School of Public Health)